zjuradoq/BioCRNPyler/docs/membrane_features.rst

 **Key Optional Parameters**

 - ``ATP``: Specifies the necessary amount of ATP needed for transport to take place.
-  In the absence of a specified integer value for 'ATP,' the model defaults to a value of 1.
+  In the absence of a specified integer value for ``ATP``, the model defaults to a value of 1.

 - ``direction``: By default, the ``direction`` is set to ``None``, generating a